noyanbaykal/UIChanges/README.md

 # UI Changes

 UI Changes consists of modules that improve parts of the default UI.
 The modules and their features can be individually toggled and not all are enabled by default.
-Please check out the in-game addon options page to see everything UIChanges has to offer.
+Please check out the in-game addon options page to see everything UI Changes has to offer.

 **General**
 Minimap quick zoom in / out: Shift click the minimap plus / negative buttons to set the zoom level to max in / out.